rblancomi/TFM_RBMI/README.md

 ## Data collection and preprocessing

-### 1. UbiNet Position Probability Matrices (PPMs)
+### 1. UbiNet

+#### 1.1.
+Position Probability Matrices (PPMs)
 >ubinet_PWMs.ipynb

 The first part of this Jupyter notebook contains the code to parse the HTML of UbiNet 2.0 database and retrieve the PPMs of each degron motif.
+This notebook is stored in `scripts/downstream_analysis`.

+#### 1.2.
+UbiNet presumed degrons
+>ubinet_degrons.ipynb

+Jupyter notebook with the code to collect the presumed degrons used by UbiNet to generate the PPMs motifs (used only in the last part of the UbiNet PWMs validation)

 ### 2. ELM-Manual database